Cremer History, Family Crest & Coats of Arms

 The surname Cremer was first found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from early times.

-Important Dates for the Cremer family
+Early History of the Cremer family

 This web page shows only a small excerpt of our Cremer research.
 Another 102 words (7 lines of text) covering the years 1670 and 1800 are included under the topic Early Cremer History in all our PDF Extended History products and printed products wherever possible.